-Annex 2: Acronyms and glossary of terms
+Annex 2: Acronyms and glossary of

+terms

-- f)h) ISSB International Sustainability Standards Board; - i) LSME ESRS for Listed Small Medium Enterprises (SMEs); - i) PAT policies, actions and targets; - k) MA materiality assessment; - g)l) MAIG the Materiality Assessment Implementation Guidance; and - h)m) VC value chain.
+f)h)ISSB - International Sustainability Standards Board;

+i) LSME - ESRS for Listed Small Medium Enterprises (SMEs);

+j) PAT - policies, actions and targets;

+k)MA - materiality assessment;

+g)] MAIG - the Materiality Assessment Implementation Guidance; and h)m) VC - value chain.
-2. Navigating value chain under CSRD and ESRS

-- 8.9.
-CSRD art 19(a)(3) and 29(a)(3) require that reported information relates to an undertaking's own operations and its upstream and downstream VC, including its products and services, its business relationships and its supply chain. - 10.11.
-The definitions of 'value chain', 'actors in the value chain' as well as 'business relationships' are defined in Annex II Annex 2 of the July 2023 delegated act.
+- 2. Navigating value chain under CSRD and ESRS - 8.9.
+CSRD art 19(a)(3) and 29(a)(3) require that reported information relates to an undertaking's own operations and its upstream and downstream VC, including its products and services, its business relationships and its supply chain. - 9.10.
+ESRS have been developed according to this legal requirement.
+CSRD does not provide any further definition or guidance about VC.
+However, with reference to impacts itCSRD refers to international instruments of sustainability due diligence which specify how the undertakings are expected to identify, address and report on impacts across their VC. - 10.11.
+The definitions of 'value chain', 'actors in the value chain' as well as 'business relationships' are defined in Annex IIAnnex 2 of the July 2023 delegated act.